freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-087.md

 ## Description
 <section id='description'>

-The image you added is not centered horizontally like the `Coffees` heading above it.  `img` elements are "like" inline elements.
+The menu looks good, but other than the coffee beans background image, it is mainly just text.

-To make the image behave like heading elements (which are block-level), create an `img` type selector and use the value `block` for the `display` property and use the applicable `margin-left` and `margin-right` values to center it horizontally.
+Under the `Coffees` heading, add an image using the url `https://tinyurl.com/cafe-coffee-fcc`.
+Give the image an `alt` value of `coffee icon`.

 </section>